Water use and billing

 We understand it can sometimes be difficult to pay household bills.

-If you can’t make a payment on your Water Notice, please contact us before the due date so we can work out a payment plan that suits you.
-We may also be able to help you reduce your water use, saving you money.
+If you can’t make a payment on your rates, water or sundry debtor notice, please complete the online form before the due date so we can set up a payment arrangement that suits you.